Data Structures Proficiency Exam

 How to Schedule and Take Your Exam

-- Due to maintenance, the Data Structures Proficiency Exam cannot be scheduled on Thursdays between the hours of 4 am and 12 pm central time.
+- Due to system maintenance, the Data Structures Proficiency Exam cannot be scheduled on Saturdays between the hours of 5 am and 1 pm central time.

 - An Illinois, Gmail, or Microsoft Exchange email account is required to access PrairieLearn.
 If you do not have an appropriate email address, please create a Gmail address for the purpose of the exam.
 Gmail users should use the "Google" login option on PrairieLearn.
 The email address used for the exam must match the email address associated with your application for admission as well as the email address that you use for ProctorU.
 Please update the email associated with your application, if necessary, by logging back into your application to change the email address.
 You must use the same email address each time that you take the exam.

-- Completing the exam without a proctor and/or failing to observe the mandatory thirty-day long learning period between exam attempts will be considered academic integrity violations.
+- Accessing and completing the exam without a proctor and/or failing to observe the mandatory thirty-day long learning period between exam attempts will be considered academic integrity violations.
 The exam attempt will be voided, and the department will decline to accept your application for admission.

 - Google Chrome or Firefox Browser are required to take the exam.